sct-pipeline/pediatric-genova/README.md

     - ```PATH_RESULTS```: Path where results will be stored.
 Default is: ```$PATH_DATA/results```

  Once the file ```parameters.sh``` is configured, you can run the pipeline as follows:
-   -Process the data
+   - Process the data

     ./run_process.sh process.sh

  This script will do all the processing.
 A QC folder will be generated to check segmentation and template registration.
-   -Quantify metrics
+   - Quantify metrics

    ./run_process.sh process.sh